-- 46. The Agency develops guidance and provides training and assistance, upon request, to help States to establish the institutional infrastructure needed with respect to nuclear and other radioactive material out of regulatory control.
+- 54. The Agency develops guidance and provides training and assistance, upon request, to help States to establish the national nuclear security infrastructure needed to respond to criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control.
 The Agency also provides advisory services in this area.
-Tasks under this project include the following: - Overall management and operations in support of activities implemented to assist States in establishing and sustaining effective institutional infrastructure; - · Development of guidance publications within the IAEA Nuclear Security Series for nuclear security infrastructure; and - · Activities undertaken upon request to support the implementation of the Nuclear Security Plan 2018-2021, including: - Continuing work to assist States' efforts to: - Ensure the security of nuclear and other radioactive material through addressing the establishment of a national nuclear security infrastructure related to nuclear and other radioactive material out of regulatory control, and - Establish effective and sustainable national nuclear security regimes for addressing the establishment of a national nuclear security infrastructure related to nuclear and other radioactive material out of regulatory control; - Continuing to carry out INSServ missions, upon request, to provide a general overview of the nuclear security regime in a State or a specific area of interest, using experts made available to the Agency by Member States; and - Analyzing data and feedback from States to increase effectiveness of INSServ missions, including good practices and lessons learned. - 47.
-Main planned outputs in this area for the period 2018-2021 include: - · Support for States to establish a national nuclear security infrastructure related to nuclear and other radioactive material out of regulatory control; - · Assistance in capacity building: Building human and technological capacity to maintain an effective infrastructure to discharge their responsibilities related to nuclear and other radioactive material out of regulatory control; - Projects arising from INSSPs;
+Tasks under this project include the following: - Overall management and operations in support of activities implemented to assist States in establishing and sustaining effective national infrastructure in responding to nuclear security events, as well as assistance provided to implement nuclear security systems and measures for nuclear security at major public events; - Development and update of guidance publications within the IAEA Nuclear Security Series for nuclear security response infrastructure, based on top-down approach ensuring clear hierarchy and alignment of the publications; and - Activities undertaken upon request to support the implementation of the Nuclear Security Plan 2022-2025, including: - Continuing work to assist States' efforts to: - Ensure the security of nuclear and other radioactive material through addressing the establishment of a national nuclear security infrastructure related to nuclear and other radioactive material out of regulatory control, and - Establish and/or support effective and sustainable national nuclear security regimes for addressing the establishment of a national nuclear security response infrastructure related to nuclear and other radioactive material out of regulatory control; - Continuing to carry out INSServ missions, upon request, to provide a general overview of the nuclear security regime in a State or a specific area of interest, using experts made available to the Agency by Member States; and - Analyzing data and feedback from States to increase effectiveness of INSServ missions, including good practices and lessons learned.

-- Provision of advisory services: Carrying out of INSServ missions, upon request; and - · Nuclear Security Series Guidance: Production of Nuclear Security Series guidance on establishing and sustaining an effective institutional infrastructure for nuclear and other radioactive material out of regulatory control.
+- 55. Main planned outputs in this area for the period 2022-2025 include: - Support for States to establish a national nuclear security infrastructure related to nuclear and other radioactive material out of regulatory control; - Assistance in capacity building: Building human and technological capacity to maintain an effective nuclear security response infrastructure for States to discharge their responsibilities related to nuclear and other radioactive material out of regulatory control; - Assistance to States in support of major public events, upon request; - Projects arising from INSSPs; - Provision of advisory services: Carrying out of INSServ missions, upon request; and - Nuclear Security Series Guidance: Production and update of Nuclear Security Series guidance on establishing and sustaining an effective nuclear security response infrastructure for nuclear and other radioactive material out of regulatory control.

-Nuclear Security Detection and Response Architecture
+Nuclear Security Detection Architecture